-Tesla has made Elon Musk the richest person in the world beginning in 2021.
-The American multinational automotive and clean energy company has been at the forefront of technological developments for electric vehicles and battery energy storage while also expanding further its photovoltaic solutions for residential and commercial applications.
+Tesla has made Elon Musk one of the richest people in the world.
+This American multinational automotive and clean energy company has been at the forefront of technological developments for electric vehicles and battery energy storage while also expanding further its photovoltaic solutions for residential and commercial applications.

-It has also been considered one of the most valuable companies and one of the most valuable automakers in the world with a market capitalization of more than USD 700 billion.
-Nevertheless, understanding the success of Tesla requires understanding its business strategy that takes into consideration the importance of innovation and efficiency.
+It has also been considered one of the most valuable companies in the world and has retained its status as the most valuable automaker in terms of market capitalization.
+Nevertheless, considering its accomplishments, understanding the success of Tesla requires understanding the role of innovation and efficiency in its overall business strategy

 Key Principles in the Business Strategy of Tesla

-Tesla was founded in 2003 by American engineers and entrepreneurs Martin Eberhard and Marc Tarpenning.
-Their goal was to become an automaker and also a technology company at the same time.
-Note that electric vehicles during the early 2000s were expensive.
-Eberhard and Tarpenning aspired to commercialize these vehicles.
+Engineers and entrepreneurs Martin Eberhard and Marc Tarpenning founded Tesla in 2003.
+Their goal was to become an electric vehicle manufacturer that leverages technological innovation.
+Note that electric vehicles around this time were expensive.
+Eberhard and Tarpenning aspired to commercialize and mass produce these vehicles.

 A series A round enabled the company to raise USD 7.5 million in February 2004.
 Musk entered the company during the same time using a portion of the proceeds he received from the sale of PayPal in 2002.
 His initial investment an amount of USD 6.5 million.
 This made him the largest shareholder of Tesla and the chairperson of its board of directors.

 The PayPal founder took a more active role beginning in 2005 until he became its chief executive officer and product architect in 2008.
-Tesla saw the introduction of the Roadster, its first electric sports car, in 2008, and the four-door battery-powered Model S in 2012.
+Tesla saw the introduction of the Roadster, its first electric sports car, in 2008, and the Model S, a four-door sedan, in 2012.
 It also ventured into energy storage technologies and further into photovoltaic solutions.

 Understanding the evolution and expansion of Tesla from a small and aspirational electric vehicle manufacturer to a full-blown tech company involves taking a look at the intentional steps and tactics developed and undertaken by Musk and his executives.
 The following are the key principles in the business strategy of Tesla: